-‘The British (serves 60 Million)’ by Benjamin Zephaniah is a poem about the diverse culture of England.
+‘The British (serves 60 Million)’ by Benjamin Zephaniah is a poem about the diverse culture of Britain.
 As the title of the poem says, it is about the “60 Million” people living in Britain at that time when Benjamin Zephaniah was writing this verse.
-The cultural diversity of English is not a new phenomenon.
+The cultural diversity of Britain is not a new phenomenon.
 It existed at the times Picts, Celts, and Silures.
 The process of cultural assimilation continued thereafter.
 And the process exists till today.
-The poet throws light into the history of England and tries to spread the message of “unity, understanding, and respect” to the English people.
+The poet throws light into the history of Britain and tries to spread the message of “unity, understanding, and respect” to the British people.
 He places “justice” as the foremost ingredient in his poem as it brings harmony to the nation.

 Explore The British (serves 60 Million)